 As you can see, dedondershells sells worldwide sea shells, but tends to specialize in European shells and Philippine shells of deeper waters.
 Although you will find plenty of Cypraeidae and Conidae on the lists, you will notice that they are primarily fascinated by smaller families which are often treated in a stepmotherly fashion.

 Fernand and Rika live in Peutie, close to Brussels Airport, where Rika works with Belgian immigration.
-They share a house with 4 cats… which really does oblige them to be very careful with their shells.
-One cat “came with the house” and the other 3 just wandered into their garden.
+They share a house with 2 cats… which really does oblige them to be very careful with their shells.

 All of their spare time goes into shells.
 Together, they regularly travel in search of new shells to study and offer to their customers.
 Up until now they have discovered some species which were named in their honour (Calliostoma dedonderi, Terebra dedonderi, Antillophos dedonderi, Pararetifusus dedonderi, Pseudotalopa fernandrikae, Talabrica rikae etc.).
 They also try to attend most major shell shows in France, Germany, Great-Britain, Holland, the Czech Republic and of course their home country Belgium.
 They always look forward to meeting their customers there and to discuss shells with fellow enthousiasts.